SunsetWan/translationArchive/Episode 6.md

 <v Paul Hudson>it.
 Is it is.
 This is Actually it's a barrage probe, isn't it?
 Because, you know, I think almost

 00:17:19.500 --> 00:17:21.380
-<v Kateryna Gridina>everything in 51 not
+<v Paul Hudson>everything in 51 not

 00:17:21.380 --> 00:17:31.120
-<v Paul Hudson>everything but almost everything in 51 somehow linked back this with you, I where, and it's hard to imagine what's 50 will look like without,
+<v Paul Hudson>everything but almost everything in 51 somehow linked back SwiftUI where, and it's hard to imagine what SwiftUI will look like without,

 00:17:31.910 --> 00:17:44.620
-<v Paul Hudson>you know, see this mission return return without some view without the SL without function, build without without without without without what would it look like?
+<v Paul Hudson>you know, see this mission return return without some view without the DSL without function build without without without without without what would it look like?
 I literally can't even imagine it.
-My brain was so different, a different us that I'd be much more cluttered for a start.
+My brain was so different, a different UI that I'd be much more cluttered for a start.

 00:17:44.680 --> 00:17:46.850
 <v Erica Sadun>It's incestuous.

-Is it?
+<v Paul Hudson>Is it?

 00:17:47.640 --> 00:17:52.670
 <v Erica Sadun>Well, I'm saying in that they seems the two technologies seem

 00:17:53.210 --> 00:17:57.080
 <v Erica Sadun>so intertwined with each other.
 Would you agree?

 Yeah.

 00:17:57.280 --> 00:18:31.970
 <v John Sundell>And what do you think that this would look like going forward?
-Because presumably this is not the initial and last version of Swift you wise a p I or the type of language features that it will require to evolve.
+Because presumably this is not the initial and last version of SwiftUI API or the type of language features that it will require to evolve.
 So how do you feel like now this with your is out in the open that this will will work going forward with swift evolution.
 Do you feel like there will be more transparency or do you still feel like they will be very locked in between?
 And we will.
-We will see more of this kind of features that have already been implemented in Swifty y and then after the fact being proposed on swift evolution.
+We will see more of this kind of features that have already been implemented in SwiftUI and then after the fact being proposed on swift evolution.

 00:18:32.240 --> 00:18:48.650
-<v Kateryna Gridina>I think because off certain complexity off this 50 year that we have now on because it's just a new language on Guess there was a certain risk on doing an open source.
+<v Kateryna Gridina>I think because of certain complexity of the SwiftUI that we have now on because it's just a new language.
+I  guess there was a certain risk on doing it open source.
 So people just come there and start to change too many things and it will

 00:18:49.770 --> 00:19:10.920
 <v Kateryna Gridina>be evolving too fast because it's already evolving too fast and it will be so complicated to catch up with it.
 So I guess it just kind of a trial for people to just check it out.
 And then maybe it will be open source.
 I hope it will be open source when it's a bit more stable.
 So changes and it will not be so crucial when they come from outside.

 00:19:11.492 --> 00:19:17.622
 <v Paul Hudson>I think you're right there.
 Assumes you involved community.
-You're gonna get beautifui back.
-That's kind of we want really on dde
+You're gonna get community feedback.
+That's kind of we want really and

 00:19:18.192 --> 00:19:52.112
 <v Paul Hudson>retroactively.
-You can look at this some of the abolition proposals like ESI 2 50 kind of a swift style guide, please.
-Why do you want that straight?
-Guys do that on now.
-We can see the generating swift code from you.
-Why?
-And but as the question what kind of swift code we generate on that comes the style guy thing.
-Of course, that got very heavily discussed in air quotes.
-I go fucking because he felt that that's always be controversially, we can agree on Taliban space has been my No. The other thing to do is 50 whilst in general, so it's difficult because they revolted, wantto have their
+You can look at this some of the abolition proposals like SE 2 50 kind of a swift style guide, please. _Why do you want that straight?
+Guys do that on now._ We can see the generating swift code from UI And but as the question what kind of swift code we generate on that comes the style guide thing.
+Of course, that got very heavily discussed in air quotes. _I go fucking because he felt that that's always be controversially_, we can agree on _Taliban space has been my No._ _The other thing to do is SwiftUI in general,_ so it's difficult because they revolted, want to have their

 00:19:52.112 --> 00:19:55.162
 <v Erica Sadun>views.
 But you also have to think about the tooling